Sant'Oliva, Alcamo: History

 The foundation of the Church of Saint Olivia dates back to 1533.
 Initially, the church had a nave and two aisles, in gothic-Catalan style.

 In 1687 the Night Congregation of the Seven Pains, formed by artists, was founded in this church.

 In 1724, the church was rebuilt in the present form, with a longitudinal plan that had one nave, after the design of Giovanni Biagio Amico, an architect from Trapani.

 After its construction, the church gave the name to the square on which it faces (on the side of the main entrance), called piano Sant'Oliva.
 In the 17th century, the square was enlarged with the building of the Church of Our Lady of Stellario (finished in 1625) and the Church of Jesus in 1684.
 Probably during this period, the square was renamed piazza Maggiore: this name remained until 1875, when it was changed to the present one piazza Ciullo.

 In 1927, the Congregation of Saint Rita, and in 1933, the Congregation of Our Lady of Sorrows, were founded in the church.
-Later, in 1949, Catholic Action (Azione Cattolica) began its activity inside it.
+Later, in 1949, Catholic Action (Azione Cattolica) began its activity inside it, thanks to local noblewoman, Donna Caterina Mistretta.